cozytony/defi-risk-book/src/self-custody-layer.md

 **Forget to back-up seed phrase**

 When you set up a new wallet, you'll be asked to back up your seed phrase keys.
 If you lose access to your wallet (e.g. forget metamask password, lose your hardware wallet), you'll be able to restore it by using your seed phrase.
-And if you lose access to your wallet *and* your seed phrase, your funds are gone forever.
+But if you lose access to your wallet *and* your seed phrase, your funds are gone forever.

 **Lose your back-up seed phrase**